Copyright© Thomas Imo/photothek.net

-Ethiopia A rising nation facing big challenges
+Ethiopia A country facing big challenges

 German development cooperation with Ethiopia

-- Sustainable economic development and vocational education
+- Sustainable economic development, training and employment

-- Agriculture and food security
+- Transformation of agricultural and food systems